Priotizaer: Prime Factorization-er

 The Limit

 1. Because of the iterative ♻️ technique.
+It has been tweaked to be more efficient.

 Priotizaer is updated to:

-• Run on the latest cleaned flow and logic.
+• Run on the latest cleaner flow.

-Therefore, it should go smoother than its initial version ✅
+Therefore, it should go smoother than its initial version. ✅

 2. JavaScript limitation Number.MAX_SAFE_INTEGER = 9,007,199,254,740,991 (64‐bit IEEE 754 standard).

-9,007,199,254,740,991 is nine quadrillion, seven trillion, one hundred and ninety-nine billion, two hundred and fifty-four million, seven hundred and forty thousand, nine hundred and ninety-one, thank you.
+nine quadrillion seven trillion one hundred and ninety-nine billion two hundred and fifty-four million seven hundred and forty thousand nine hundred and ninety-one

 ✅ Checkmark UNICODE Regular Expression on Blogger